-Shoulder Dystocia Could Have Been Prevented If Obstetrician Exercised Proper Care
+Shoulder Dystocia Can Be Prevented If Obstetricians Exercise Proper Care

 Shoulder dystocia occurs when a baby’s shoulder catches on the mother’s pubic bone during labor, preventing delivery of the child.
 The most common complication that can arise from shoulder dystocia is a brachial plexus injury.
 These injuries are often referred to as Erb’s palsy.

-Standard medical practice requires that doctors recognize when shoulder dystocia occurs and obstetrician undertakes certain maneuvers to avoid injury.
+Standard medical practice requires that doctors recognize when shoulder dystocia occurs and undertake certain maneuvers to avoid injury.
 In many cases, brachial plexus injuries occur when an obstetrician or other professional fails to properly maneuver the mother and baby during delivery.
 If your child has suffered a brachial plexus injury, it is important to work with lawyers with a complete understanding of the medical and legal issues surrounding these claims.
-The lawyers of Britcher Leone, LLC, can review your situation and help you take action, if appropriate.
+The lawyers of Britcher, Leone & Sergio, LLC, can review your situation and help you take action, if appropriate.

 Obstetricians Who Exercise A Proper Level Of Care Can Prevent Erb’s Palsy

-When shoulder dystocia is present, obstetricians must undertake a number of maneuvers to safely deliver the child.
+When shoulder dystocia is present, obstetricians must undertake several maneuvers to safely deliver the child.
 One such maneuver is known as the McRoberts maneuver, which entails flexing the mother’s legs wide and toward her head.
 Another maneuver is known as suprapubic pressure.
-When applying suprapubic pressure, a nurse or attendant will apply direct pressure above the mother’s pubic bone in order to push the fetal shoulder in a different direction.
-Depending on the nature of the shoulder dystocia, an episiotomy may be necessary to facilitate the delivery.
+When applying suprapubic pressure, a nurse or attendant will apply direct pressure above the mother’s pubic bone to push the fetal shoulder in a different direction.
+Depending on the nature of the shoulder dystocia, an episiotomy may be necessary to facilitate delivery.
 Another maneuver is the Woods’ Corkscrew, where the obstetrician places his or her fingers on the baby’s shoulders and rotates them to alleviate the dystocia.
-When obstetricians are properly trained in executing these maneuvers, there is a substantial likelihood the child and mother will escape serious injury.
+When obstetricians are properly trained in these maneuvers, the child and mother will likely escape serious injury.

 The Medical Knowledge To Handle Your Case